onzfonz/comp227/src/content/3/en/part3c.md

 ![sample screenshot showing tiny slice of output](../../images/3/15b.png)

-You can do this even if you are using the webstorm terminal by changing the terminal to be a window instead of a dock by right clicking on the terminal's tab.
+You can do this even if you are using the WebStorm terminal by changing the terminal to a window instead of a dock by right-clicking on the terminal's tab.

 ![changing the terminal to be a window](../../images/3/custom/changing_terminal_to_window.png)